ialnezami/shopInventory/.taskmaster/tasks/01-backend-core-tasks.md

 - ✅ **Testing infrastructure is complete with 100% test coverage for common modules**
 - ✅ **POS functionality and customer management are fully implemented**
 - ✅ **Invoice generation system is complete with PDF generation**
+- ✅ **Email integration system is complete with professional templates**
 - ✅ **Ready to move to frontend integration and advanced features**
 - ✅ **All immediate, short-term, and medium-term tasks for Phase 1 are completed**